Keytoyze/VisionTS/README.md

 ## 🚀 Quick Start

-Please refer to [demo.ipynb](demo.ipynb) for a quick start on how to forecast time series using **VisionTS**, with a clear visualization of the reconstructed images.
+Please refer to [demo.ipynb](demo.ipynb) for a quick start on how to forecast time series using **VisionTS**, with a clear visualization of the image reconstruction.
 Our main code is under [visionts](visionts) directory.

 ## 📊 Evaluation